A powerful, sensory story about an author and the compulsion to write.

 In Janet’s house, there’s a room where the dead are laid out to await burial.
 Janet’s two sisters have lain there, and her brother Geordie, who suffers from epilepsy and a love of the drink, may not be far behind.

 Janet herself has flaming red hair and a head full of disturbing thoughts.
 But when a pen is placed in her hand and the paper is placed before her, everything changes: for a moment, the world is beautiful and comprehensible.

-Riitta Jalonen’s novel tells about the power of art, how language and words can save a person, bring them to life.
+Riitta Jalonen’s novel is about the power of art, how art, language and words can save a person and bring them to life.

 Tapping the experiences of New Zealand author Janet Frame, with whom she feels a deep affinity, Jalonen engages in intimate, barehanded grappling with the theme of being an artist and its agonies.
 She sketches freely and creatively, not stinting on colour, working up an engrossing portrait of a sensitive, unique individual whose psychological fragility was for years interpreted as mental infirmity – and who, once freed from the stamp of illness, rose to global prominence with her novels.
 Still sensitive and fragile, but building her life through her words, alive.

 Latvian (Jānis Roze)

 Afterword in English